 These days you have a wide range of professional synthetic options for simulating buck fights and the sound of clashing antlers.
 Some are better than others for a number of reasons.
 Some are easier to carry, others are better concealed.
 And of course, certain systems just sound more realistic than others.

 We’ve chosen the top synthetic antler systems that outdo the competition when it comes to these kinds of features.
 Read through our list to see which products made our list and why.

 Our Top Rattling Antler Picks

 Rattling antlers are one of the many sounds you can use to attract deer.
 They mimic the sounds of antlers clashing when two bucks are fighting over does or territory.
 This makes nearby bucks curious.
 They might want to see the outcome of the fight, or they might want to know what other males have moved into their area.

-Antlers are essentially bone, and they make a loud rattling sound when they strike each other.
+Antlers are essentially bone, and they make a sound like a rattle when they strike each other repeatedly.
 Watch a few clips of bucks sparring to hear what they sound like in real life.

-Compare the sound of bucks sparring to the sound of a hunter using rattling antlers as a deer call.
+Compare the sound of bucks sparring to the sound of a hunter using synthetic antlers as a deer call.

 Do they work?